 The ruling party also said it would seek a ban on the constitution for UNM, founded by former president Mikheil Sakashvili and one of the leading opposition parties in Georgia, as well as other opposition groups.

 The passage of the bill on foreign agents in March 2023 as well as in May this year sparked large-scale protests in the country.
-On October 20, one week prior to the elections, a large rally was held in Tbilisi’s in support of Georgia’s accession to European Union.
+On October 20, one week prior to the elections, a large rally was held in Tbilisi’s Freedom Square in support of Georgia’s accession to European Union.

 Andriy Yeermak, the head of the Presidential Office, told Corriere della sera that Ukraine will finalize their formula by November.

-Vladyslav Voloshyn, spokesperson for the Southern Defense Forces, said on air that Ukrainian forces are still all the dominant heights in Zaporizhzhia oblast near Levadne and are trying to restore their positions.
+Vladyslav Voloshyn, spokesperson for the Southern Defense Forces, said on air that Ukrainian forces are still holding all the dominant heights in Zaporizhzhia oblast near Levadne and are trying to restore their positions.

 Andriy Yeermak, Corriere della Sera, said that (President Volodymyr Zelensky) is very clear.
 He wants all soldiers and refugee abroad to be allowed to vote.
 “But for the moment, resources must be directed to the war.”